yoon-group/yoon-group.github.io/_news/announcement_sourceID.md

 ---
 layout: post
-date: 2022-12-24
+date: 2022-12-27
 inline: true
 ---

-Our paper titled "Inverse estimation of multiple contaminant sources in three-dimensional heterogeneous aquifers with variable-density flows" has been accepted in [*Journal of Hydrology*](https://authors.elsevier.com/tracking/article/details.do?aid=129041&jid=HYDROL&surname=Kang).
+Our paper titled "Inverse estimation of multiple contaminant sources in three-dimensional heterogeneous aquifers with variable-density flows" has been published in [*Journal of Hydrology*](https://www.sciencedirect.com/science/article/pii/S0022169422016110).